* BoE announces surprise 50 bps cut to tackle coronavirus shock

 * Move raises pressure on ECB to act on Thursday

-* European shares follow Wall Street higher but rebound small
+* European shares follow Wall Street with rebound

 * Oil falls after Saudi Aramco announces more production

 * Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh

 By Tommy Wilkes

 LONDON, March 11 (Reuters) - European stocks rose on Wednesday after the Bank of England joined other central banks in cutting interest rates, raising hopes for more co-ordinated monetary and fiscal stimulus to counter the economic shock from the coronavirus outbreak.